diyscif/diyscif/scif-thesis.md

 # Countermeasures

-## Physical
+## Physical Security

-### Construction Security
+### During Construction

-Later passive and active countermeasures are completely ineffective if the SCIF is breached during construction.
+Later passive and active countermeasures are ineffective if the SCIF is breached during construction phase.
 Therefore meticulous preparation of and adherence to a Construction Security Plan (CSP) is required.
-The CSP covers construction personnel, site perimeter, site access, and construction materials.
+The CSP covers topics such as construction personnel, site perimeter, site access, and construction materials.

 #### Construction Personnel

-Construction personnel must be vetted and monitored so that they do not pose an insider threat to the construction site and resulting facility.
-The IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts, pp. 23-27] provides for evaluation of construction workers by origin and clearance level.
-For example, it forbids the use of workers from SETL threat level "critical technical threat level."
+Construction personnel must be vetted and monitored so that they do not pose an insider threat to the construction site and the resulting facility.
+The IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts, pp. 23-27] envisions evaluation of construction workers by their country of origin and U.S. clearance level.
+For example, it forbids the use of workers from SETL "critical technical threat level" countries.
 Furthermore, it requires biographical data (full name, current address, Social Security Number (SSN), date and place of birth (DPOB), proof of citizenship, etc.) and fingerprint cards for background checks of all non-cleared construction personnel.
-It requires finish work in high-threat countries to be carried out by SECRET-cleared U.S. personnel and requires access to the site to be withdrawn if adverse security, Counterintelligence (CI), or criminal activity is detected.
+It requires finish work in high-threat countries to be carried out by SECRET-cleared U.S. personnel and requires access to the site to be withdrawn if adverse security, counterintelligence (CI), or criminal activity is detected.
 It also sets various requirements for the monitoring/accompanying of non-cleared workers.
-As an example, for new facilities it allows non-cleared workers, monitored by Construction Surveillance Technicians (CSTs) - dedicated personnel that supplement site access controls, implement screening and inspection procedures, as well as monitor construction and personnel - to perform the installation of major utilities and feeder lines.
+As an example, for new facilities it allows non-cleared workers, monitored by Construction Surveillance Technicians (CSTs) - dedicated personnel that supplement site access controls, implement screening and inspection procedures, as well as monitor construction and personnel [@ics-705-ts. p.
+7] - to perform the installation of major utilities and feeder lines.
 It requires that all construction personnel receive a security briefing prior to entering the site, so they know which rules to follow and what suspicious activity to report.
 If a construction worker leaves the project under unusual circumstances, the ICD requires the event be documented and the approriate officer to be notified.

-Not all these measures for the security vetting of construction personnel can be implemented by non-government actors.
-These actors should try to build a staff of long-term, trustworthy workers or employ a company that does so.
-Video surveillance during the construction phase can supplement other monitoring efforts.
-However, it requires constant attention, just like any other non-technological security measure.
-Even with all the possible security mitigations and background checking, the human factor as an inside threat remains one of the most sensitive areas and the hardest to defend against.
+Not all the above measures for the security vetting of construction personnel can be implemented by non-government actors.
+They simply do not have the resources and capabilities to perform in-depth analysis and monitoring of each worker.
+Therefore, instead of evaluating workers for each project they should try to build a staff of long-term, trustworthy workers or contract a company that is certified to do so, through, for example, the ISO/IEC 27001 standard.
+Video surveillance during the construction phase can also help supplement monitoring efforts when CSTs are not available.
+However, it requires constant attention and responsiveness, just like any non-technological security measure.

-Threats from construction personnel can also further be mitigated by careful inspection after each construction phase's completion and [bug sweeping](#bug-sweeping) before commissioning of the SCIF.
+Threats from construction personnel can also further be mitigated by careful inspection after each construction phase's completion, as well as [bug sweeping](#bug-sweeping) and performance testing before commissioning of the SCIF.

+Even with thorough security mitigations and background checking, the human factor as an inside threat remains one of the most sensitive areas and the hardest to defend against.

 #### Site Perimeter

-Without a secure perimeter, access to and within the site cannot be controlled.
-A secure fencing or other form of perimeter should be errected, and continuously monitored for unauthorized penetration.
+Without a secure perimeter, access to and movement within the site cannot be controlled.
+A secure fencing or other form of perimeter should be errected around the site and continuously monitored for unauthorized penetration.
 For renovation projects, barriers should be installed to segregate construction workers from operational activities, providing protection against unauthorized access and visual observation.
-When expanding SCIF space into uncontrolled areas, maximum demolition of the uncontrolled areas should be carried out beforehand.
-This protects against existing threats and ensures a "clean slate" before building a new SCIF.
+When expanding SCIF space into uncontrolled areas, maximum demolition of the uncontrolled areas should be carried out beforehand, ensuring a "clean slate" before the building of a new SCIF.
 [@ics-705-ts, p.
 25].

 #### Site Access

-Access control using badges and other forms of identification should be required entry to the site.
-Guards should monitor these entry points to prevent tampering and penetration attempts.
-Possible site control measures like identity verification, random searches, signs listing prohibited items, and vehicle inspections should be considered and weighed against the SCIF threat model.
+Access control using badges and other forms of identification should be required for entering the site.
+Guards should monitor entry points to prevent tampering and penetration attempts.
+Possible site control measures like identity verification, random searches, signs listing prohibited items, and vehicle inspections should be considered and implemented with the SCIF threat model in mind. [@ics-705-ts, p.
-[@ics-705-ts, p.
 27]

-The IC Tech Spec also requires the use of cleared American guards (CAGs) to supervise non-U.S. and non-cleared U.S. guards, as well as to directly protect the site in high-threat, SETL category I countries.
+The IC Tech Spec also requires the use of cleared American guards (CAGs) to supervise non-U.S. and non-cleared U.S. guards, as well as to directly protect the site in high-threat, SETL Category I countries.
 No equivalent to CAGs exists in the private sector.
-Their loyalty is difficult to recreate for a private actor who can't offer the same long-term employment and ideoligical motivation.
+Their loyalty is impossible to recreate for a private actor who can't offer the same long-term employment and ideoligical motivation.
-However, guards with a similar training level can be sourced from private suppliers and with organizational practices like supervision and vetting an adequate level of security can be ensured.
+However, guards with a similar training level can be sourced from private suppliers and with organizational practices like close supervision and vetting an adequate level of security can be ensured.

 #### Construction Materials

 Construction materials must be procured, transported, and stored in a secure way.
 If not, the entire security of the finished SCIF can be jeapordized by faulty or compromised materials.
+Materials are classfied in two categories, inspectable and non-inspectable.
 Inspectable materials are those that can be reasonably inspected with available measures.
 All other materials, as well as inspectable materials on which approved test methods were not carried out, are classified as non-inspectable and are subject to higher security requirements.
+[@ics-705-ts, p.
+30]

 Inspectable materials can be procured from trusted suppliers without further security restrictions.
-Inspectable materials from non-trusted suppliers or shipped to the site in an unsecured manner should be inspected using approved methods and then moved to a secure storage area (SSA).
+Inspectable materials from non-trusted suppliers or shipped to the site in an unsecured manner should be inspected using approved methods and then moved to a Secure Storage Area (SSA).
 If stored outside the SSA, a random selection of these materials should be inspected before use on the site.
 Non-inspectable materials should be procured from trusted suppliers or other approved channels and securely transported to the SSA.
-They can also be procured from untrusted suppliers if randomly chosen by trusted personnel from a suppliers shelf-stock without advance notice or indication of the intended use.
+They can also be procured from untrusted suppliers if randomly chosen by trusted personnel from a suppliers shelf-stock without advance notice or indication of their intended use.
 No discernible purchasing patterns should be established while carrying out this randomized procurement procedure. [@ics-705-ts, pp. 27-29]